Own Our Oil is an Irish citizen-led movement aimed at managing Irish oil and gas natural resources for the good of Irish society.

-We will be building on these milestones to continue to work towards getting the best possible deal for Ireland from Irish natural resources.
+We will be building on these initiatives and more to continue to work towards getting the best possible deal for Ireland from Irish natural resources.
 With the momentum of the people of Ireland this is very achievable, so we are relying on everyone to get informed and spread the word.

-Ireland's oil and gas licensing terms are based solely on taxing operator-declared profits.
+The terms of Ireland's oil and gas licences are based solely on taxing operator-declared profits.
 Ireland's track record and global image in the corporation tax context does not offer much to inspire confiidence that Ireland will actual stand to gain much (if anything) from that approach.
+No licences have yet been issued under the terms introduced in June 2014, which have 5% royalties built in.

 That is a real problem when it is Irish natural resources which are being exploited in return for nothing but a nominal tax take.
 It reflects the irresponsible stewardship of finite resources which we should be using to secure a better future for generations of Irish to come, not private shareholders of tradeable commodities.